firestead/firestead/README.md

  </p>

 # Firestead
-Firestead is an open source nuxt 3 module that helps to develop rapidly web apps with Google Firebase und nuxtjs.
+Firestead is an open source toolkit that helps to develop rapidly web apps with Google Firebase and frameworks like nuxt, remix or nextjs etc.

 > **⚠ WARNING:   Use with caution**
 > Firestead is currently under heavy development

+## Credits
+Firestead`s code structure is heavily inspired by nuxt3.
+Thanks for the inspiration.